For Zip ? (Change)

 Fiduciary: includes a trustee under any trust, executor, administrator, independent or supervised personal representative, guardian, conservator, receiver, trustee in Bankruptcy or any other person acting in a fiduciary capacity for any person, trust or estate.

-Republic: Republic Bancorp, Inc. and its subsidiaries, whether or not wholly owned.
+Republic: Republic Bancorp, Inc., Republic Bank & Trust Company and their subsidiaries, whether or not wholly-owned.

 Your personal conduct reflects on the character and integrity of Republic.
-We expect you to conduct your personal affairs honorably, and avoid discrediting yourself and Republic.
-Our directors, officers, and Associates should always use common sense and good taste in their personal conduct.
-It is the Companys policy to provide an environment that is free of unlawful harassment of any kind, specifically including that, which is sexual, age-related, religious, racial, or ethnic in nature.
+We expect you to conduct your personal affairs honorably and avoid discrediting yourself and Republic.
+You should always use common sense and good taste in your personal conduct.
+It is the Company's policy to provide an environment that is free of unlawful harassment of any kind, specifically including that which is gender, age-related, religious, racial, or ethnic in nature.

 HEALTH AND SAFETY

 The Company strives to provide all persons with a safe and healthy work environment as well as a safe and healthy environment for our clients and visitors.
-All Associates have the responsibility for maintaining safe and healthy conditions at all facilities and shall follow all safety and health rules and practices, including the reporting of accidents, injuries, unsafe equipment, conditions or unsafe practices.
-Inappropriate or illegal use of controlled substances or alcohol, selling, manufacturing, distributing, possessing, using or being under the influence of illegal drugs or alcohol while on Company property, attending business related activities, while on duty, while operating a vehicle on Company business, or operating a vehicle owned or leased by the Company is absolutely prohibited.
-There is an exception for modest consumption of alcohol only when served by the Company at Company events or in conjunction with client entertainment.
+All Associates have the responsibility for maintaining safe and healthy conditions at all facilities and shall follow all safety and health rules and practices, including the reporting of accidents, injuries, unsafe equipment, unsafe conditions or unsafe practices.
+Inappropriate or illegal use of controlled substances or alcohol; selling, manufacturing, distributing, possessing, using or being under the influence of illegal drugs or alcohol while on Company property, attending business related activities, while on duty, while operating a vehicle on Company business, or operating a vehicle owned or leased by the Company is absolutely prohibited.
+There is an exception for modest consumption of alcohol only when served by the Company at Company events, events attended on behalf of the Company or in conjunction with client entertainment.

 MEMBERSHIP IN COMMUNITY ORGANIZATIONS

-We are a community-minded organization, and encourage you to support organizations that benefit your community.
-Your participation should be as a private citizen, and not as a Republic representative, unless specifically requested by your managing officer or a Republic senior officer.
+We are a community-minded organization and encourage you to support Community Organizations that benefit your community.
+Your participation should be as a private citizen, and not as a Republic representative, unless specifically requested by your supervisor or other appropriate Republic senior officer.